awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-create-standard.md

 Sysprep runs through the following phases:

-1. **Generalize: **The tool removes image\-specific information and configurations\.
++ **Generalize**: The tool removes image\-specific information and configurations\.
 For example, Sysprep removes the security identifier \(SID\), the computer name, the event logs, and specific drivers, to name a few\.
 After this phase is completed, the operating system \(OS\) is ready to create an AMI\.
 **Note**
 When you run Sysprep with the EC2Config service, the system prevents drivers from being removed because the PersistAllDeviceInstalls setting is set to true by default\.

-1. **Specialize**: Plug and Play scans the computer and installs drivers for any detected devices\.
++ **Specialize**: Plug and Play scans the computer and installs drivers for any detected devices\.
 The tool generates OS requirements like the computer name and SID\.
 Optionally, you can execute commands in this phase\.

-1. **Out\-of\-Box Experience \(OOBE\)**: The system runs an abbreviated version of Windows Setup and asks the user to enter information such as a system language, the time zone, and a registered organization\.
++ **Out\-of\-Box Experience \(OOBE\)**: The system runs an abbreviated version of Windows Setup and asks the user to enter information such as a system language, the time zone, and a registered organization\.
 When you run Sysprep with EC2Config, the answer file automates this phase\.

 ### Sysprep Actions<a name="sysprep-actions"></a>